 Broderie Anglaise Eyelets

-Stitch round the hole with close spaced overcast stitches.
+Stitch round the hole with closely spaced overcast stitches.

 Broderie Anglaise Scallops

 For broderie anglaise scallops, draw a scallop outline onto the fabric.
-Sew along the line with close buttonhole stitches.
+Sew along the line with closely spaced buttonhole stitches.

 Carefully, cut along the scallop edge.